 HIV/AIDS | Home

-people who gained improved access to health services last year because of Pact
+people who gained improved access to health and social services last year through Pact's HIV programs

-Pact is also an implementing partner in Linkages Across the Continuum of HIV Services for Key populations Affected by HIV (LINKAGES for short), PEPFAR and USAID’s first global project dedicated to key populations and their sexual partners.
+Pact is an implementing partner in Linkages Across the Continuum of HIV Services for Key populations Affected by HIV, or LINKAGES, PEPFAR and USAID’s first global project dedicated to key populations and their sexual partners.
 We’re proud to be part of the LINKAGES coalition, which is accelerating the world’s response to the disease.

 Learn more about our global HIV and AIDS work and participation in AIDS 2018 here.